 It’s chillier in Landmannalaugar than some areas in the southern half of Iceland because it’s up in the Highlands of Iceland, in the Fjallabak Nature Reserve.
-Now, to get to Landmannalaugar, we need a four wheel drive vehicle; either be sure to specify 4WD when renting at the airport, or hire a driver.
+Now, to get to Landmannalaugar, we need a four wheel drive vehicle; either be sure to specify 4WD when renting handling your car rentals, or hire a driver.
 Some people ride horses there, but it’s a long way by horse, and again, the weather is often windy and cold in the Highlands of Iceland.

 It’s worth the trip.
 The landscape of Landmannalaugar and the Highlands is stunning.
 The rivers coming down from icy knolls and hills, the lava fields, the hardy little flowers all look like something out of Middle Earth (indeed, the Lord of the Rings trilogy could have been filmed here if Iceland had the infrastructure).

 Landmannalaugar translates to “the people’s pools,” and yup, travelers of a certain sort absolutely take advantage of the clothing-optional aspect of the natural hot springs here.
 Walking around the rivulets and springs, occasionally stepping off the pathways and sinking our feet into the mud, and hiking just out of sight of the huts and picnic area felt terrific.